pyricau/shipfaster/README.md

 shipfaster
 ==========

-Demo repository for a tech talk
+Sample project for a tech talk, demonstrating usage of Dagger + Otto + Retrofit + Picasso + OkHttp

 From the command line, you can build and deploy with: